 Tickets issued for parking in designated handicap parking spaces without the required handicap parking permit and falsification of permit are considered extremely serious violations.

-The board communicates all decisions by email or mail; therefore, it is important for you to include a valid address on your appeal form.
+The board communicates all decisions by email; therefore, it is important for you to include a valid email address on your appeal form.
 While the board does meet regularly throughout the year, it could take up to a maximum of 6 weeks to receive a decision on your appeal.
 If you submit your appeal right after a meeting, your appeal will be considered at the next regularly scheduled meeting.

-If your appeal is granted, the ticket will be dismissed and voided in our system.
+If your appeal is granted, the ticket will be dismissed in our system.
 No further action is required of you.